If you’ve been reading the blog for a while, or you know me in real life, you know that I’m a tad obsessed with my dog. (That’s him in the picture!)

 How expensive is it to have a dog every month?

 Basically, from a monthly perspective, how much wiggle room should I have before taking on the responsibility of a dog?

 While I firmly believe that squeezing more into your monthly budget isn’t the way to tackle optimizing your expenses, I also started to wonder.
 It’s easy to look at the lump sum costs, like insurance and vet visits, and not realize what that breaks down to when it gets averaged out over a year’s worth of months.

-Luckily, I’ve been tracking my expenses diligently for almost 6 months now, over what has been a fairly typical period of dog ownership.
+Luckily, I’ve been tracking my expenses for over a year now, and the past year has been a fairly typical period of dog ownership.